-After his retirement, he continued his service to others by joining the Dale City Volunteer Fire Department where he has been an active member since 2011.
-In 2012 he became the Departments Public Education Coordinator where he has been involved in scheduling and participating in over 1,000 events ranging from boy scout and girl scout troop visits to fire stations assisting them with earning their first aid badge or taking a fire truck or ambulance to school visits.
-He was elected to the Dale City Volunteer Fire Department Board of Directors where he is serving his second four-year term.
+After his retirement from the Army, Victor continued his service to others by joining the Dale City Volunteer Fire Department and has been an active member since 2011.
+In 2012, he became the Department Public Education Coordinator working with the Boy Scouts, Girl Scouts and other youth in Prince William County.
+Victor was elected to the Dale City Volunteer Fire Department Board of Directors and is serving his second four-year term.

-He places much emphasis on transitioning Veterans into the civilian workforce by providing workshops for members who face the often-challenging shift from the military culture to civilian life as well as civilian organizations that are challenged with understanding military culture to properly assist Veterans in this transition.
 Victor is a life member of the Association of the United States Army (AUSA), the Enlisted Association of the National Guard of the United States (EANGUS), the Army Aviation Association of America (AAAA) and the Veterans of Foreign War post 1503.
-He is a member in good standing of the Disabled American Veterans (DAV) and a current board member of the Association of the United States Army’s Reserve Component Advisory Board and the Dale City Volunteer Fire Department.
-He is also a proud member of Kappa Alpha Psi Fraternity Incorporated the Alexandria-Fairfax Alumni Chapter and the Woodbridge Alumni Chapter.
+He is a member in good standing of the Disabled American Veterans (DAV) and a current board member of the Association of the United States Army’s Reserve Component Advisory Board and the Dale City Volunteer Fire Department (DVFD).
+He is also a proud member of the Alexandria-Fairfax Alumni Chapter and the Woodbridge Alumni Chapter of Kappa Alpha Psi (KAY) Fraternity Incorporated.

 Boards and Commissions

-Alternate Representative to the Board Audit Committee (BAC) – More Details Click Here
+Alternate Representative to the Prince William County Board Audit Committee (BAC) – More Details Click Here

-Regular At-Large Representative to the Joint Audit Committee of the County, Government, and Schools – More Details Click Here
+Regular At-Large Representative to the Joint Audit Committee of the Prince William Board of County Supervisors and the Prince William County School Board – More Details Click Here

 Prince William County National Capital Region -Transportation Planning Board Representative to the Metropolitan Washington Council of Governments – More Details Click Here